 Japanese Cuisine:

 No trip to Japan would be complete without experiencing its flavorful dishes.
 A bowl of gohan, or cooked rice, is a central part of Japanese meals.
-From there we go to sushi, famous both outside of and inside Japan.
-Sushi is made from cold boiled rice, moistened by vinegar and typically combined with seafood and vegetables.
+Sushi, favored around the world, is made from cold boiled rice, moistened by vinegar and typically combined with seafood and vegetables.
 Sashimi is thinly sliced raw food – most often seafood.
-(Japan is an island, after all.)
 The most popular noodles are soba (buckwheat flour), udon (wheat flour), and ramen, a noodle soup dish.
 Tempura is lightly battered, deep-fried seafood and vegetables.
 Yakatori refers to grilled chicken skewers you can try at a yakitori-ya.
 Be sure to enjoy green tea with your meal, as the Japanese do.

-The Tokyo Skytree is the perfect way to get a panoramic view of the city and beyond.
-A television broadcasting tower, this Tokyo landmark is almost 1,200 feet high and is the tallest structure in Japan.
+The TOKYO SKYTREE is the perfect way to get a panoramic view of the city and beyond.
+A television broadcasting tower, this Tokyo landmark is 2,080 feet high and is the tallest structure in Japan.
 A large shopping complex and an aquarium are at its base, but it’s the two observation decks that warrant a visit.
 Head to the “world’s highest skywalk” for views that will take your breath away!

 Temples and Shrines:

-Temples and shrines are found all over Japan, with most municipalities having at least one temple.
+Temples and shrines are prominent throughout Japan, with most municipalities having at least one temple.
 (Kyoto has 1,200.)
-Temples are Buddhist places of worship, and they store and display sacred objects.
+Buddhist places of worship, temples store and display sacred objects.
 They typically consist of a main hall, a lecture hall, a pagoda, gates, bells, and a cemetery.
 Some were monasteries in the past, and some still are.
 Shrines are Shinto places of worship.
 They are the dwellings of the kami, or Shinto gods.
-Sacred objects are stored in the innermost chamber, and are not to be seen by anyone.
-People visit shrines to pay respect to the kami, or to pray for good fortune.
+Sacred objects are stored in the innermost chamber and are not to be seen by anyone.
+People visit shrines to pay respect to the kami or to pray for good fortune.
 The approach to the shrine is marked by Torii gates; the komainu, a pair of guardian dogs or lions, is found on each side of the shrine’s entrance.

 Hakone:

-Hakone has been a hot springs resort for centuries.
-There are more than a dozen hot springs, with Yumoto being the most famous.
-There is much natural beauty to be appreciated here.
+Famous for its hot springs and views of Mt.
+Fuji, the epic beauty of the mountainside town of Hakone is a popular destination for the Japanese and international travellers.
 Lake Ashinoko, or Lake Ashi, was formed in a volcanic caldera after an eruption 3,000 years ago; it is the perfect place for a scenic boat ride with views of Mt.
 Fuji.
-The Hakone Shrine, on the shores of Lake Ashi, is Hakone’s most famous Shinto shrine.
+The Hakone Shrine, on the shores of Lake Ashi, is the town's most famous Shinto shrine.
 Three striking Torii gates mark the approach to the shrine.
-Odawaro Castle is the closest castle to Tokyo, some 60 miles away.
+Odawara Castle is the closest castle to Tokyo, some 60 miles away.
 Originally built in the 15th century, it has been rebuilt twice since then.
 Hakone remains a popular destination for the Japanese and tourists alike.